Oxford University Global Surgery Group

 Weekly Project Updates

-Starting October 2019, we are holding weekly project updates for OUGSG members to share about current global surgery training and research projects, and ideas for collaboration.
+At our weekly project updates, our OUGSG members share about current global surgery training and research projects, and ideas for collaboration.

 Nuffield Department of Surgical Sciences (NDS) Seminar Room, Level 6, John Radcliffe Hospital